 But Kabir seemed soaked in contentment and quietude.
 No complaining, no whining about the weather or the drudgery of life.
 The frugality he was thrust into just because he didn’t belong to one of the higher castes and therefore, his remarkable poetry hadn’t caught on, didn’t make him a bitter person.

 “You there?”
 Kabir softly called out to his wife who was in the kitchen.
 “Can you get me the lantern?”

 Some ten minutes later his wife came with a lantern and placed it next to him.
 The tiny flame, completely redundant in front of the resplendent sun, was steady.

 “We have a visitor,” Kabir said to his wife, “please, can you give him some jaggery with water?”

-Those days, the rich often welcomed their guests with a spread of sweetmeats with water.
-The middle class with sweet pickle of Indian gooseberry (amla murabba) and the poor treated their guests with jaggery and water.
+In those days, the rich often welcomed their guests with a spread of sweetmeats with water, the middle class with a sweet pickle of Indian gooseberry (amla murabba), and the poor treated their guests with jaggery and water.